JuliaAllen1/dotfiles/README.md

 # julia's dotfiles

-this is my personal config. it's designed around a mix of Catppuccin and Dracula, and specifically suited to i3 (though it works with Sway, too).
+this is my personal config. it's designed around a mix of Catppuccin and Dracula, and specifically suited to i3 (though it may work with Sway, too, if you mess around with it a bit).

-!!
-THIS CONFIG IS DESIGNED TO WORK AS A WHOLE.
-APPLY ONLY PART OF IT AT YOUR OWN RISK !!

 ## me-specific config; you should change it!